 It’s also a good idea to speak to your payroll software provider (if you already have one) or a tax professional to discuss the best way to get your business ready for STP.

-Tip: If you are a micro business owners (with fewer than five employees) you’ll be able to use alternative reporting options, such as using your registered tax or BAS agent to report via STP quarterly, rather than every time you run payroll.
+Tip: Until 30 June 2021, if you are a micro business owners (with fewer than five employees) you’ll be able to use alternative reporting options, such as using your registered tax or BAS agent to report via STP quarterly, rather than every time you run payroll.
 Other exemptions to STP may apply if the internet isn’t available in your area or you have an unreliable connection.

 When do I need to start using STP?